unadlib/use-immutable/README.md

 # use-immutable
-A hook for creating the next immutable state on React
+A hook for creating the immutable state with mutation on React